MrVenomWolf/MrVenomWolf/README.md

 - 👋 Hi, I’m Anubrota(Anu)
-- 👀 I’m interested in Data Science and Cybersecurity.
+- 👀 I’m interested in Data Science and Project Management Roles.
 - 🌱 I’m currently learning Java and Linux.
-- 💞️ I’m looking to collaborate on Cybersecurity and Algorithms.
+- 💞️ I’m looking to collaborate on Data Analyst and Algorithms.
 - 📫 How to reach me ...
 Mail:- bonginusa11@gmail.com